inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_api_gateway_v2_domain_name.md

 : **Field**: `domain_name_status_messages[0].hosted_zone_id`

 `security_policies`
 : The Transport Layer Security (TLS) version of the security policy for this domain name.
-The valid values are TLS_1_0 and TLS_1_2.
+The valid values are `TLS_1_0` and `TLS_1_2`.

 : **Field**: `domain_name_status_messages[0].security_policy`

 `ownership_verification_certificate_arns`
-: The ARN of the public certificate issued by ACM to validate ownership of your custom domain.
+: The ARN of the public certificate issued by ACM to validate ownership of the custom domain.

 : **Field**: `domain_name_status_messages[0].ownership_verification_certificate_arn`